-The DCIM change management process is designed to ensure that openDCIM database accuracy is maintained and, in some cases, be the authoritative source of server hosting information.
+The DCIM change management process is designed to ensure that openDCIM database accuracy is maintained and, in some cases, be the authoritative source of data center inventory information.

-Change Process: The requirement is to keep openDCIM current with the actual state of data hall physical and logical in-scope inventory.
-For a full list of fields captured and maintained by openDCIM that are in-scope for this change management process, see Appendix A.
+Change Process: The requirement is to keep openDCIM current with the actual state of data hall physical and logical, in-scope inventory.
+For a full list of in-scope fields captured and maintained by openDCIM, see Appendix A.

-- If the ITS Core IT Facilities team is making the change, then your work is done.
-That team will ensure that applicable changes get applied to openDCIM.
+- If the ITS Data Centers team makes a change to a/your device, then your work is done.
+The DC team will ensure that applicable changes get applied to openDCIM.

-- If you propose to make a change to a field that is in-scope for openDCIM, the Core IT Facilities group’s preference is to be notified in advance to coordinate (timing and content) the updating of openDCIM.
+- If you propose to make a change to a field that is in-scope for openDCIM, the DC team’s preference is to be notified in advance to coordinate the updating (timing and content) of openDCIM.

-- Core IT Facilities can be contacted by email to the ITS-CoreITFacilities distribution.
+- The Data Centers team can be contacted by sending an email to the ITS-EI-DC-Team distribution group.

-- This DCIM CM document will be reviewed annually, at a minimum.
+- The goal is to review this DCIM CM document annually, at a minimum.

-- When in doubt whether a change is in-scope for openDCIM, the safe action is to let Core IT Facilities know.
+- When in doubt whether a change is in-scope for openDCIM, the safe action is to let the Data Centers team know.

-Requirement: In order to maintain accurate and consistent data in the openDCIM database, the authorization to modify openDCIM data is closely held to a limited number of staff in the Core IT Facilities group.
-For a full list of fields captured by openDCIM that are in-scope for this change management process, see Appendix A.
+Requirement: In order to maintain accurate and consistent data in openDCIM, the authorization to modify openDCIM data is closely held to a limited number of staff on the ITS EI Data Centers team.

-If you utilize the Core IT Facilities Rack & Stack team for your data center device support needs, then most of the implemented and applicable changes will be kept current in openDCIM by that team.
-However, there are some changes that don’t require Rack & Stack team interaction that we’ll need to know about.
-An example would be a change to the primary or secondary systems administrator for server(s)/device(s).
+If you utilize the ITS EI Data Center Hosting team for your data center device support needs, then most of the implemented and applicable changes will be kept current in openDCIM by that team.
+However, there are some changes that do not require DC Hosting team interaction that Data Center Hosting will still need to know about.
+An example would be a change to the primary or secondary systems administrator.

-If, however, you are an individual or group that implements systems changes independently, then following this change process is critical to maintaining openDCIM database to maintain an accurate representation of what is hosted in the data halls.
+If, however, you are an individual or group that implements systems changes independently, then following this change process is critical to maintaining an accurate representation of what is hosted in the data halls.

 Reasons and objectives:

-- Data Center equipment and infrastructure asset tracking
+- Data Center equipment and infrastructure asset/inventory tracking

 - Intuitive asset tracking with improved accuracy and reliability

-- Shared workload to track, audit and provide guide services to colocation partners
+- Shared workload to track, audit, and provide guide services for colocation partners

-- Serves as a guide to quickly and easily find the server’s location, contact, and other useful information.
+- Serves as a guide to quickly and easily find the equipment’s data center, rack location, primary contact, and other useful information.

-- Better planning for infrastructure and server deployments
+- Better capacity planning for infrastructure and equipment deployments

 - Real-time visibility to floor plans and cabinet deployments